danielftapiar/revolut-interview/README.md

 ```

 ## Build Layer
-The buidl layer also ueses the same `FROM gradle:7.4.2-jdk17` and generates the jar artifact that will be passed on to the final application layer
+The build layer also uses the same `FROM gradle:7.4.2-jdk17` and generates the jar artifact that will be passed on to the final application layer

 ## Application Layer